 Take just one small industry – the railroad industry.
 What could go wrong here?
 You get to ride around on a big machine all day – see the countryside, visit new towns, blow that loud whistle – while the big machine does all the work.
 (In 1920, the population of the US was one-third of what it is today, so you can multiply the following figures by three to arrive at comparable numbers for today’s world.)
 The year 1920 was a peak year for railroad employment – about 2,000,000 people, mostly men.
 It was also the year when new railroad technology began some very major changes.
 Coal-fired steam power was just beginning to be gradually phased out in favor of new diesel-fired electric generators, plus other major technological improvements, such as automatic braking systems.
 But prior to 1920, just building the lines throughout the country and laying, maintaining and repairing the tracks was back-breaking manual labor, as was that of men who shoveled the coal into the engine furnaces that produced the steam.
 Freight trains, just as they do today, greatly out-numbered passenger trains, so accidents not involving passengers (and publicity) were much more common.
 Sometimes scheduling mistakes, time differences and switching errors resulted in those huge machines on collision courses.
 Railroads, like most other industries in America, were very dangerous places to make a living.
 Probably the most dangerous railroad job was brakeman.
 Steam could efficiently generate enormous power to move incredible weight over carefully laid and maintained tracks, but slowing down and stopping all that weight was a different matter.
 The weight of the cars greatly exceeded the weight of the engine, so just applying brakes to the engine would never suffice.
 So a brakeman, assigned to every 3 to 6 cars, rode on top of the cars exposed to the elements.
 When the engineer signaled them to apply the brakes, the brakemen walked along the top from car to car to climb down and pull a lever by each car’s wheels.
 The lever applied a wood block against the steel wheels of each car; the friction then slowed down the rotation of each wheel.
 Slips and falls while doing all this walking around and climbing up and down on a big fast-moving machine on dusty, oily, wet, icy or snow-covered ladders and walkways, especially during cold, rainy or inclement weather, were common occurrences.

 In the 27-year period from 1890 to 1917, over 230,000 railroad men were killed on the job, and more than another 2,000,000 men were severely injured.
 A huge portion of those injuries precluded the worker from ever returning to the same job.
 A man would have to be pretty desperate to seek employment at small wages with such a hazardous industry, but the truth was that almost all industries in America had similar safety records.
 It was a calculated risk; he needed the job to support his family, but his ability to do that would vanish with his death or injury.
-(As safety improved, so did tough union bargaining and various types of employment insurance programs designed to help mitigate the impact on families of death and injury of bread-earners, but it was still the man’s labor that eared the benefits.)
+(As safety improved, so did tough union bargaining and various types of employment insurance programs designed to help mitigate the impact on families of death and injury of bread-earners, but it was still the man’s labor that earned the benefits.)
 Such things were common aspects of the vast majority of jobs in America prior to World War II; there simply were not huge numbers of women being denied anything.
-There just were not long lines of women clamoring for a chance to battle others for such jobs.
+There just were not long lines of women clamoring for a chance to battle others for such tough and dangerous jobs.
 Why would they?

 And then, as significant improvements in railroad technology resulted in significantly fewer deaths and injury, so did it also reduce the number of employees needed.
 About 2,000,000 employees ran the nation’s railroads in 1920; today just 177,000 do the job (less than 9%, or 11 times fewer), and with enormously greater efficiency, reliability and safety.
 So, as safety in the workforce steadily improved, the number of jobs available for gainful employment steadily declined – and competition for those fewer jobs increased.
-During the thirty years from 1920 to 1950, which also saw the awful miseries of the Great Depression and World War II, job safety and efficiency improved enormously in America, but the number of available jobs in older established industries declined, which required whole new industries to be created from the ground up, and intense competition for jobs in those new industries – just as women in the 1960s suddenly decided they wanted their “fair share”, too.
+During the thirty years from 1920 to 1950, which also saw the awful miseries of the Great Depression and World War II, job safety and efficiency improved enormously in America, but the number of available jobs in older established industries declined, which required whole new industries to be created from the ground up, and intense competition for jobs in those new industries – just when women in the 1960s suddenly decided they wanted their “fair share”, too.
 But women were not creating those new industries; 75 years later they still aren’t.

 During the 20th century, women who wanted to accept the conditions in the workplace did so, just as men did.
 Those of both genders who managed to secure a good job fought to keep it.
 Those who wanted better chances of securing such a job improved their chances through training and education.
 It was not something that was set in stone, or allocated, by gender – other than that men were always expected by their society to be gainfully employed (to meet their responsibility of providing for their families), while women were not, primarily because their greatest contribution to society – and their responsibility part in the bargain – was in having and raising the healthy children needed to keep the society going.
 It was a bargain that had worked reasonably well since the dawn of civilization.